Great news: Abdominoplasty (“tummy tuck”) has been

 Common abdominoplasty variants are shown in the diagram.

-We understand you may have questions when considering your tummy tuck.
+We understand you may have questions when considering your Abdominoplasty (“tummy tuck”).
 Some common ones are answered here but please feel free to contact us to discuss anything in more detail.

 To find out more about abdominoplasties and tummy tucks, call us today on 02 9252 9262.

-The procedure, which is sometimes known as a 'mummy makeover', may help young mums relieve back and abdominal pain and discomfort and improve abdominal strength, tone, and pelvic floor control.
+Abdominoplasty may help women after pregnancy relieve back and abdominal pain and discomfort and improve abdominal strength, tone, and pelvic floor control.
 It may also help gain confidence lost post-pregnancy with the improvement in abdominal appearance, tone, and control.

-The fact that this tummy tuck procedure is now Medicare-approved is important news for mothers across Australia, who now may be able to receive support via a financial rebate to cover the cost of a tummy tuck if they meet the required criteria.
+The fact that the abdominoplasty procedure is now Medicare-recognised is important news for mothers across Australia, who now may be able to receive support via a financial rebate to cover the cost of abdominoplasty if they meet the required criteria.
+This also means that Private Health Insurance may cover hospital fees, depending on your level of cover.
 The approval of this procedure means that tummy tucks are now more accessible to women having these problems after child-rearing.

 To find out more about your eligibility, call us today on 02 9252 9262.